angular/angular/modules/benchpress/docs/index.md

 # Why?

-There are so called "micro benchmarks" that esentially use a stop watch in the browser to measure time (e.g. via `performance.now()`).
+There are so called "micro benchmarks" that essentially use a stop watch in the browser to measure time (e.g. via `performance.now()`).
 This approach is limited to time, and in some cases memory (Chrome with special flags), as metric.
 It does not allow to measure: